iSPIRT/depa-training/scenarios/mnist/README.md

 ### Sign and Register Contract

 Next, follow instructions [here](./../../external/contract-ledger/README.md) to sign and register a contract the contract service.
-The registered contract must contain references to the datasets with matching names, keyIDs and Azure Key Vault endpoints used in this sample.
+The registered contract must contain reference to the dataset with matching names, keyIDs and Azure Key Vault endpoints used in this sample.
 A sample contract is provided [here](./contract/contract.json).
 After signing and registering the contract, retain the contract service URL and sequence number of the contract for the rest of this sample.

 ### Import encryption keys